Cloud-RF/CloudRF-API-clients/README.md

 Video tutorials: https://youtube.com/cloudrfdotcom

+## Examples

+### Point-to-multipoint "heatmap"  x3
+The CSV file contains the sites and the JSON file contains the template for the transmitter/receiver/environment etc. Unique values (Latitude,Longitude) belong in the CSV and common criteria (Frequency, Power) belong in the JSON.

+    python3 area.py -i 3sites.csv -t drone.json

+### Point-to-point link
+As before but this time a receiver location is defined.

+    python3 path.py -i link.csv -t drone.json

+### Route analysis
+A route of "points" is tested in a single call.
+The points object is an array of tuples (lat,lon,alt) in quotes as follows:
+"[(38.916, 1.411, 1), (38.919, 1.411, 1), (38.922, 1.411), (38.93, 1.427), (38.921, 1.448), (38.976, 1.44)]"

+    python3 points.py -i route.csv -t drone.json

+### Network analysis
+A previously created network is tested against a customer location for service.
+This requires a network to exist in your account.

+    python3 network.py -i network.csv

+## Advanced
+All programs come with a help menu which you can show with either -h or /?

+### Outputs
+Options vary by application but you can download outputs in different formats including KML, KMZ, GeoTIFF, SHP and ZIP.

+### Handling data where every row has unique values
+If there are no common criteria you can put every setting into a spreadsheet with unique column names and then use a 'custom' template with matching override tags on each option.
+You pick the column names - so long as they align to the right place in the JSON.

+## Ingesting data from Tower Coverage

+An example for using formatted data from Tower Coverage:

+    python3 area.py -i towercoverage.csv -t custom.json

+Note that the tower coverage API has Tx power in dBm and in CloudRF Tx the unit is Watts.
+Antenna codes are unique to the system so will also need re-mapping.
+A calculator is here: https://www.rapidtables.com/convert/power/dBm_to_Watt.html

 ## Code and examples

 We have example clients for Bash, Python, OpenLayers and LeafletJS.
 If you'd like one adding email support@cloudrf.com